Superhero Trophy Shelf

-- Superman's Fortress of Solitude.
-Has a zoo with animals from across the galaxy, shrines to his home planet, statues of his friends and enemies, a window to the Phantom Zone, toys and weapons from all around, and even a miniaturized city.
-That is because Superman is a gigantic nerd, and this will be why the world's richest nerd's house will look a lot like the Fortress of Solitude.
+- Superman's Fortress of Solitude has a zoo with animals from across the galaxy, shrines to his home planet, statues of his friends and enemies, a window to the Phantom Zone, toys and weapons from all around, and even even (in All-Star Superman) the RMS Titanic.
+That is because Superman is a gigantic nerd, and this is why the world's richest nerd's house will look a lot like the Fortress of Solitude.

-- Superman also gave his pal Jimmy Olsen a trinket he got in each adventure.
+- Superman also gave his pal Jimmy Olsen a souvenir of each adventure (which Jimmy, naturally, keps scrupulously organized and labeled).
 This was the focus of a story in Superman's Pal Jimmy Olsen, where a criminal on the run corners Jimmy and orders him to provide some gizmo to help him escape the law.

-- Another episode from a few years ago also showed that he also keeps various letters.
+- One story showed that Superman also collects various letters.
 Not only from those he's helped, but also angry or sorrowful letters from those he couldn't save (or their families).

-- Batman has his Batcave, with the iconic giant penny and the robot T. rex, souvenirs from early Golden Age adventures that have been depicted in the Batcave since those days, and all the bat-sidekicks' uniforms.
+- Batman has his Batcave, with the iconic giant penny and the robot T. rex, souvenirs from early Golden Age adventures that have been depicted in the Batcave since those days, and all the bat-sidekicks' uniforms, and a Dalek.◊

 - Many depictions of the Batcave show the T-Rex as part of a security system.